y-arjun-y/arjunyadav/pages-md/index.md

 <details id="end" open>
 <summary>Website Statistics</summary>

 This map showcases countries that have contributed to the overall web traffic for [arjunyadav.net](/) between Apr 18, 2022-May 18, 2022.
-Data from [CloudFlare](https://cloudflare.com), with the original SVG being created thanks to [gallpeters](https://gallpeters.vercel.app).
+Data from [CloudFlare](https://cloudflare.com), map created with [gallpeters](https://gallpeters.vercel.app).

 <img src="/map.svg" />
 </details>